Mohid59/Mohid59/README.md

 # Mohid Bhatti

-**Aspiring Software Engineer.** I build full-stack web apps, dabble in machine learning, and automate the boring parts.
+**Software Engineer.** I build full-stack web apps, dabble in machine learning, and automate the boring parts.

 Most of what I ship is live somewhere — I care more about things that run than things that just compile.